 On top of these fees are what is also referred to as “extraordinary fees,” and can constitute items like sales of real property, disputes of wills, or handling tax issues related to the estate.

 As the executor or administrator of an estate, you will need guidance from a knowledgeable legal guide to help avoid pitfalls along the way.
-Call for a free initial consultation with Bridge Law LLP today to get started with the probate process.
+Contact us online or call for a free initial consultation with Bridge Law LLP today to get started with the probate process.